-A huge part of the way in which I concentrate on the ethics of my business is in the quality of my raw materials, regarding the animals or environments they come from, and these two issues come hand in hand.
+A huge part of the way in which I concentrate on the ethics of my products is in the quality of my raw materials.
+This means that I take great care sourcing materials of the highest ethical standards when it comes to the animals or environments they come from, and these two issues come hand in hand.

 Yarns I use have to match up to ethical criteria which includes: